 - Integration of the new electronic version with the company’s existing electronic collection

-- Scan on demand services when quick access is required
+- Digital Delivery scan on demand services when quick access is required

 - Simplified transition from active to inactive status